-At least two thirds of this should be taken during the months of April to September inclusive.
-The 30 or 35 days leave entitlement applies to full-time employees who are employed for the full leave year, January to December.
+The entitlement applies to full-time employees who are employed for the full leave year, January to December.
 The entitlement is reduced, on a pro-rata basis, for:

-- Part-time employees; and - Employees who will have accrued less than a full year's service during the leave year.
+- · Part-time employees; and - Employees who will have accrued less than a full year's Service during the leave year.